The Mountain Goats discography

-The Mountain Goats are an American, Durham, North Carolina-based band, led by American singer-songwriter John Darnielle.
+The Mountain Goats are an American, Durham, North Carolina–based band, led by American singer-songwriter John Darnielle.
 Darnielle began recording in 1991, and is known for his highly literate lyrics and (until 2002) his lo-fi recording style.
 The Mountain Goats' albums have featured a constantly changing line-up of musicians, with Darnielle the only constant; when performing live, the band commonly comprises only Darnielle backed by Peter Hughes on bass guitar and Jon Wurster playing drums.
-Their discography consists of 21 studio albums, four compilation albums, two live albums, ten demo albums, 18 solo extended plays, six collaborative extended plays, and 24 singles.
+Their discography consists of 23 studio albums, four compilation albums, four live albums, six cassette-based releases, four demo albums, 18 solo extended plays, seven collaborative extended plays, and 24 singles.
+In addition, three unreleased albums circulate amongst collectors, and multiple unreleased or live-only tracks circulate as well.